ShubhashreeSur/Quora-question-pair-similarity-problem/README.md

 - To check if some of the features are useful or not (using violin plots, pair plots, pdfs)

 #### 3.2 Basic feature extraction
-We contructed some basic features like:
+Constructed some basic features like:
 - freq_qid1 = Frequency of qid1's
 - freq_qid2 = Frequency of qid2's
 - q1len = Length of q1